 - It increases student motivation through their inherent sense of competition.

-- It increases student focus as they’re viewing works from their peers, rather than someone unrelated to them.
+- It increases student focus as they view works from their peers rather than someone unrelated to them.

 - It increases student freedom of expression, which is always a positive for motivation.

 On your part, a gallery walk is super simple to set up.
-Just create a presentation with room for noting down comments, like below.
+Just create a presentation with room for noting down comments, like the one below.

 #12 – Never Forsake Group Work

 At a time when students needed social interaction and collaboration the most, many teachers decided that translating group work to the online world was an impossible task.
-What resulted was students spending most of their ‘learning’ time feeling completely isolated from their classmates.
+Students spent most of their ‘learning’ time feeling completely isolated from their classmates.

-That takes a serious toll on learner motivation.
+That takes a severe toll on learner motivation.
 Here are a few group work tips to fight it:

 - Give them access to kanban board (task assigning) software, such as Trello.